asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 teams, database teams, release managers, and operations teams (the only ones in the organization allowed to deploy to production).
 I want to make it clear that these example teams I've suggested may not always be problematic.
-If the team can operate independent of other teams, don't have other teams dependent on them, and can deliver features to production then they should not be a problem.
+If the team can operate independent of other teams, do not have other teams dependent on them, and can deliver features to production then they should not be a problem.

 When companies deliver features "dark" to production yet another handoff occurs